SalesmanUnknown/steper.css/README.md

 # STEPER.CSS
-This is an little "framework" I made for myself for my future work.
+This is a little "framework" I made for myself for my future work.

 Who knows maybe something will be out of this. 🤩